TIBCOSoftware/tci-flogo/samples/observability/tci-app-monitoring/Readme.md

 Scales up the instances when the CPU threshold goes beyond 70% (user configurable) and scales down the instances when the CPU threshold goes below 40% (user configurable).
 These threshold values are configurable via app properties.

-**These theshold values are configurable and you can change them as per user business requirement.**
+**NOTE: These theshold values are configurable and you can change them as per user business requirement.**

 # Scaling UP conditions:
 If CPU > 70%